manviny/manviny.PwAngular/README.md

 Language support

-##To add a modules, script or style follow those instructions
+##To add modules, scripts or styles follow those instructions
-1. Open PwAngularConfig
-2. 'toastr' => 1,
-3. array( 'name' => 'toastr', 'type' => 'checkbox', 'label' => 'instalar toastr' ),

-It will allow user to decide to install it
+1. Open PwAngularConfig.module.
+It will allow user wheter to install it

 ```php

     class PwAngularConfig extends ModuleConfig {